 Prior to her presidency at Austin College, Dr. Hass served as provost at Muhlenberg College in Allentown, Pennsylvania.
 She began her career at Muhlenberg in 1993 as a member of the philosophy faculty and also served as director of Muhlenberg’s Center for Ethics.
 Her scholarship and teaching focus on issues in philosophy of language and philosophy of logic.

 Dr. Hass earned her bachelor’s degree, master’s degree, and Ph.D. in philosophy at the University of Illinois, Urbana‐Champaign.

-The President’s husband, Lawrence Hass, Ph.D., is a professor of humanities at Austin College, former professor of philosophy and theater arts at Muhlenberg College, and an internationally celebrated sleight‐of‐hand magician and teacher of magicians.
-The couple has two adult children: Cameron, 27, a program analyst at Mathematica Policy Research in Princeton, NJ, and Jessica, 22, a graduate student in the School of Social Work at The University of Texas, Arlington.
+The president’s husband, Lawrence Hass, Ph.D., is a professor of humanities at Austin College, former professor of philosophy and theater arts at Muhlenberg College, and an internationally celebrated sleight‐of‐hand magician and teacher of magicians.
+The couple has two adult children: Cameron, 27, a program analyst at Mathematica Policy Research in Princeton, New Jersey, and Jessica, 22, a graduate student in the School of Social Work at The University of Texas at Arlington.